Shock Treatment: Home media

 The film first surfaced on VHS as a rental exclusive in 1982.
-A retail Laserdisc was released in 1983 in the UK, followed by VHS and Betamax releases in 1985.
+A retail Laserdisc was released in 1983 in the UK, followed by VHS and Betamax releases in the US in 1985.
 As Shock Treatment was filmed in Open matte, all releases prior to the DVD were presented in a Fullscreen aspect ratio rather than the theatrical 1.85.1 format.

 Shock Treatment was first released on DVD in the UK on May 22, 2006, as part of The Rocky Horror Picture Show 30th Anniversary Collector's Edition The disc only included a theatrical trailer in terms of special features.
 A special edition DVD, labeled as the 25th Anniversary Edition, was issued in the United States on September 5, 2006, both as a stand-alone release and packaged with the 2-disc Rocky Horror special edition.
 Special features include an audio commentary with fan club presidents Mad Man Mike and Bill Brennan, a making-of featurette, a music retrospective featurette, and domestic and international trailers.

 Virtually every home video edition has suffered from audio flaws.
 VHS and Beta editions included warbling anomalies during the Overture and Farley's Song, which briefly knocked the sound out of sync.
 All DVD releases include a brief sound dropout before the last chorus of Denton U.S.A., and a chunk of the end credit Overture has been lopped off to prematurely fade into the single version of Shock Treatment.
 The original version features the complete Overture playing over the credits, with Shock Treatment continuing over a black screen as exit music.
-This edit shortens the film's running time from 94 to 92 minutes.
+This edit shortens the film's running time from 95 to 92 minutes.

 In 2017, the British label Arrow Video released the film on Blu-ray in the UK which featured a new commentary with Quinn and Little Nell, as well as "The Rocky Horror Treatment".
 It has not received a Blu-ray release in the States.